Shetura36/Data-607/FinalProject/Data607-Final-Project-Version2.md

 ## Reverse Geocoding

 One of the most challenging aspect of this project is the conversion of longitude and latitude geolocation points to zip codes.
 A reverse geocoding package called `revgeo` was first used; however, it was very slow.
-In addition there were other issues that made the use of this package not practical such as losing access to the service while and R crashing.
+In addition there were other issues that made the use of this package not practical such as losing access to the service and R crashing.

 As a result, a workaround was developed to perform the conversion through the use of the `zipcode` package.
 This package has a data set of over 400,000 zip codes in the United States with mappings to longitude and latitude geolocation points.
 Because the pickup geolocations are arbitrary, a simple matching of geolocation points between these two data sets will not suffice.
 The zip code estimate is performed by calculating the distance between a list of known New York City zip codes and an arbitrary pickup location.
 The zip code with the minimum distance is then selected.
 The `geosphere` package was used to perform the geolocation distance calculations.